packagecontrol/thecrawl/about.md

 - A [crawler](https://github.com/packagecontrol/thecrawl) that compiles the data that drives the system: it finds new versions of all packages and makes them available to the site and to the Package Control package.
 - The [Package Control package](https://packages.sublimetext.io/packages/Package%20Control/) that provides the user interface inside Sublime Text to find, install, and update packages.

-You can start using the new hotness today by replacing the existing channel in your Package Control package settings with the new one:
+You can start using the new package registry today by replacing the existing channel in your Package Control package settings with the new one:

 ```sh
 https://packages.sublimetext.io/channel.json